France-ioi/contributing/github.md

 - `git commit -m "<a relevant commit msg>"`
 - `git push origin <yourbranchname>`

+Every commit should be on one single piece of work.
+If you change two independent tasks, e.g. you fix a typo in a translation and you reindent a file, even if they take 30 seconds each, you should create two commits.
+This makes many commits at the end (especially after a review), but at least we can isolate and undo a commit without effort if needed.
+It also makes reviewer's work easier.

 ## Rebasing

 A git rebase can be very useful, especially for removing from git history something which should not have committed in the first place, or to fix a commit.